-Dr. Delphine Gourdon uses physics to fight cancer and osteoarthritis
+Interview with Dr. Delphine Gourdon and the use of physics to fight cancer and osteoarthritis.

 I - Mechanobiology of extracellular matrix proteins in breast cancer